florianL21/LED-ClockShelf/README.md

  5. /lib/SevenSegment/SegmentTransitions.cpp -> Configuring the animations between the digits
  6. at the top of /lib/SevenSegment/SevenSegment.h -> Configuraiong the animation speed between digits
  7. /lib/DisplayManager/Animations.cpp -> configuration of anmimations like the loading animation

-More documentation on the configuration and detailed configuration explenation is coming in the future